kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/ecosystem-explained.md

 With recent updates, Polkadot gone even more democratic with its [OpenGov](https://polkadot.network/features/opengov/) model, which is giving more decision-making power to average DOT or KSM token holders.
 A few key points about how it works:

 1. In the network there are no first-class citizens, and no single authority or group makes decisions.
-All DOT or KSM holders can make decisions and changes to the network to its **Treasury** expenditures.
+All DOT or KSM holders can make decisions and changes to the network to its treasury expenditures.
-2. The new expert body of network, which has replaced council, the **Fellowship**, provides technical expertise but has no hard power over the network.
+2. The new expert body of network, which has replaced council, the fellowship, provides technical expertise but has no hard power over the network.
 It can declare some proposals on bug fixes or identifying malicious ones.
 3. Unique mechanism allows for multiple referenda to run simultaneously, that leads to faster decision-making without compromising security.
 4. The main network and all connected parachains are able to upgrade without hard forks, almost seamlessly.